Jesus First, Arrows Out Lives

-Our mission is becoming the church among the unchurched—just as God came to dwell among us.
+Our vision is becoming the church among the unchurched — just as God came to dwell among us.

-Our vision is to be a people that make space for building relationships to make Jesus first.
-When we live as individuals, and as a people, from that vision, we believe that every person, in every place, would experience all of Jesus–his compassion, forgiveness, power, grace, truth, love.
+Our mission is to be a people that make space for building relationships to make Jesus first.
+When we live as individuals, and as a people, from that mission, we believe that every person, in every place, would experience all of Jesus – his compassion, forgiveness, power, grace, truth, love.

 And from an old graffiti tag on the outside of our building, we have co-opted this rally cry: ARROWS OUT!

-Let’s be an arrows out people!
+Let’s be a Jesus first, arrows out people!
 It requires that we think differently, live differently, and love greatly.
 As individuals and as a church.

-Will you join us in living an arrows out life?
+Will you join us in living a Jesus first, arrows out life?